Vladikus/chillylook-shopping-app/README.md

 # ChillyLook Shopping App

+The __ChillyLook app__ provides the potential user with the view the products, favorite them, add to the cart and purchase them.
+In addition, users can add new products and edit them later on conveniently.
+Those products are available for public view, so other users of the app would be able to view and purchase them as well.

+All the data is stored on cloud-hosted database -  __Firebase Realtime Database__.

 <img src="https://user-images.githubusercontent.com/12699008/99783543-89f13e00-2ae8-11eb-8bc1-db45acd85f7e.png" width="300" height="650" /> <img src="https://user-images.githubusercontent.com/12699008/99783615-9f666800-2ae8-11eb-89a4-29bbca785ca2.png" width="300" height="650" /> <img src="https://user-images.githubusercontent.com/12699008/99783618-a0979500-2ae8-11eb-9855-4fe1ce7ad029.png" width="300" height="650" />

 ## Technologies used: